 Patients, family members or companions will be screened before the physiotherapist enters the home.
 If any of those screened are experiencing symptoms, recommend to the individual contact 811 and the appointment should be rescheduled.
 All PPE should be donned appropriately before entering the patients home.
+What is considered appropriate would be a point of care decision by the physiotherapist.
 At the screening call before entering the residence, let the patient know that you have to remove your PPE before leaving the home.
 All PPE and personal hygiene requirements are as per clinic procedures.
 All household members should be instructed to maintain social distancing from the care provider during the entire visit.
 All clients and household members should wear a mask.
 A non-medical mask is acceptable.
 Rare cases where a patient cannot wear a mask must be evaluated carefully by the physiotherapist.
 All reusable equipment must be cleaned and disinfected as per Health Canada's guidelines.